sunilsuman81/SpringBoot-Employee/README.md

 # Spring Boot Employee Management Application

 A CRUD web application for managing employees, built with Spring Boot 3.5.5, Java 17, Spring Data JPA, Thymeleaf, and MySQL.
-Includes login authentication and a Bootstrap-styled UI.
+Includes user registration, login authentication, and a Bootstrap-styled UI.

 ## Features
 - Employee CRUD: Add, update, delete, and list employees
-- Login page with hardcoded credentials (admin/password)
+- User registration and login (with database-backed credentials)
+- New users must register before logging in
 - Confirmation dialog for employee deletion
 - Responsive UI with Bootstrap
 - REST API endpoints for employee operations